omichelsen/express-ab/README.md

 ## Credits

-This project was inspired by [abn](https://github.com/NoumanSaleem/abn) by [NoumanSaleem](https://github.com/NoumanSaleem). express-js removes external dependencies and adds support for Google Experiments variables.
+This project was inspired by [abn](https://github.com/NoumanSaleem/abn) by [NoumanSaleem](https://github.com/NoumanSaleem). express-ab removes external dependencies and adds support for Google Experiments variables.

 ## Licence